patcon/nodescription.net-v2/notes.md

 But further, I'm curious whether there's also another layer that's interesting.
-If you were to take for granted that ["seeking and generating synchrony"](#2019-05-12) in the minds of others is something we're maybe programmed to do.
+If you were to take for granted that ["seeking and generating synchrony"](#2019-05-12) in the minds of others is something we're maybe programmed to do as conscious creatures.
 I imagine it a bit like our subconscious drives are seeking others who will join us in building a meme-based force of united will.
 Which kinda makes sense if you start to think of the essence of humanity being the langauge and concepts living in our brains -- living